smoebot/Get-PrismaIpAddresses/README.md

 # Get-PrismaIpAddresses
-gets list of IP addresses from the PrismaAPI
+Simple Powershell script to fetch list of IP addresses from the PrismaAPI